-AHS 141 Phlebotomy for the Health Care Provider 1-6-3 This course contains the essential theory, skills, and special procedures req meet the venipuncture needs in hospitals, clinics, and other health care set tings.
+This course is a study of a broad range of concepts and applications related to patient care, including concepts needed to develop EKG skills.
+AHS 140 Therapeutics for Health This course provides a basic study of therapeutic agents applicable to health science and nursing professions.
+Prerequisite: MAT 101 placement or completion.
+Phlebotomy for the Health Care Provider This course contains the essential theory, skills, and special procedures required to meet the venipuncture needs in hospitals, clinics, and other health care settings.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-AHS 144 Phlebotomy Practicum 0-15-5 This course provides a detailed study and practice of phlebotomy procedu in hospital settings, clinical facilities, and physician's offices.
-Prerequisite: E NG 032, RDG 032 or RWR 032 with a grade of "C" or better.
-AHS 145 Electrocardiography 1-3-2 This course provides the basic skills necessary to perform ECG's in a hospit physician's office or other health care setting.
-The student will be able to p perform and interpret basic ECG's.
-AHS 149 Health Care Skills I 0-9-3 This course includes basic skills needed to care for residents in a long term care setting.
+AHS 144 Phlebotomy Practicum 0-15-5 This course provides a detailed study and practice of phlebotomy procedures utilized in hospital settings, clinical facilities, and physician's offices.
+Prerequisites: AHS 141 with a grade of "B' or better; ENG 032, RDG 032 or RWR 032 with a grade of "C" or better.
+AHS 145 Electrocardiography 1-3-2 This course provides the basic skills necessary to perform ECG's in a hospital, physician's office or other health care setting.
+The student will be able to perform and interpret basic ECG's.
+Prerequisite: RWR 032 placement.
+AHS 149 Health Care Skills I This course includes basic skills needed to care for residents in a long term care setting.
 AHS 155 Special Topics in Health Care 3-0-3 This course emphasizes specialized job-related education in health care.
-AHS 163 Long Term Care 2-9-5 This course emphasizes the basic skills needed to care for residents in the care setting.
-Students will apply practical use of these skills through clinica al experiences in a long-term care facility.
-0 ( 0 AHS 166 ECG in a Clinical Setting 0-6-2 This course provides an opportunity to perform ECG's in a hospital, physic ian's office or other health care setting.
-3-0-3 Health Careers Preparation This course includes selected topics such as study skills, test taking skills, c thinking, problem solving, ethics, health careers test preparation, and othe promote success in the health care field.
-Prerequisite: RDG-032 in topics to AHS 206 Cross-Sectional Anatomy for Medical Imaging 2-0-2 7415 200 This course is a study of human anatomy as viewed in cross-sectional plane used in medical imaging modalities such as Computed Tomography, Magn Resonance Imaging, and Ultrasound.
-Prerequisite: Admission to CT progra AHS 210 Nutrition for Health Care Professionals 3-0-3 This course focuses on aspects of both normal and clinical nutrition, includ ina topics related to the essential principles of nutrition, assessment of nutritional sta control, life-cycle nutrition, health promotion/maintenance, disease preven therapy.
-Emphasis is placed on the role of the health care professional and complexities of nutrition.
-Prerequisites: ENG 032 , ENG 155 or RWR 032 AHS 222 Introduction to Dialysis Technician 2-0-2 This course covers the basics of renal failure and renal replacement therapi ies, including hemodialysis.
-Prerequisite: AHS 144 - AHS 223 Dialysis Technician Practicum 2-6-4 This course covers the basics of renal failure and renal replacement therapi ies.
-Topics include the role of dialysis technicians in the everyday care of the dialysis p atient, phlebotomy, and the operation of dialysis machines.
-Prerequisite: AHS 144 Ļ AMT 105 Robotics and Automated Control I 2-3-3 This course includes assembling, testing, and repairing equipment used in Concentration is on connecting, testing, and evaluating automated control ls and systems.
+AHS 163 Long Term Care 2-9-5 This course emphasizes the basic skills needed to care for residents in the long term care setting.
+Students will apply practical use of these skills through clinical experiences in a long-term care facility.
+Prerequisites: RWR 032 and MAT 031 placement AHS 166 ECG in a Clinical Setting 0-6-2 This course provides an opportunity to perform ECG's in a hospital, physician's office or other health care setting.
+Prerequisite: AHS 145 with a grade of "B' or better AHS 180 Health Careers Preparation This course includes selected topics such as study skills, test taking skills, critical thinking, problem solving, ethics, health careers test preparation, and other topics to promote success in the health care field.
+Prerequisite: RDG-032 AHS 210 Nutrition for Health Care Professionals 3-0-3 This course focuses on aspects of both normal and clinical nutrition, including topics related to the essential principles of nutrition, assessment of nutritional status, weight control, life-cycle nutrition, health promotion/maintenance, disease prevention and diet therapy.
+Emphasis is placed on the role of the health care professional and the complexities of nutrition.
+Prerequisites: ENG 032, ENG 155 or RWR 032; AHS 104 or BIO 117 or higher.
+AHS 222 Introduction to Dialysis Technician This course covers the basics of renal failure and renal replacement therapies, including hemodialysis.
+Prerequisite: AHS 144

+This course covers the basics of renal failure and renal replacement therapies.
+Topics include the role of dialysis technicians in the everyday care of the dialysis patient, phlebotomy, and the operation of dialysis machines.
+Prerequisite: AHS 144 included in the course.

+This course includes assembling, testing, and repairing equipment used in automation.
+Concentration is on connecting, testing, and evaluating automated controls and systems.
+AMT 155 Principles of Maintenance